 That’s the full course of the memory…nothing before and nothing after.
 I still feel a creeping dread filling me up to overflowing when I think about it.
 It creates a feeling of absolute defeat and hopelessness, something a child should never have to know.
 The goblins of my early childhood soon morphed in my memory and became aliens.
 They took their place along side the blue light and the blood orange, and my story grew in history and context.

 And here’s a memory I love.
-I left Sheryl’s office on the day I learned what False Memory Syndrome was and walked the 4 or 5 blocks to work, the day shimmering around me.
+I left Sheryl’s office on the day I learned that False Memory Syndrome was what I was dealing with, and walked the 4 or 5 blocks to work, the day shimmering around me.
 The world was swimming in colors so bright they made me blink.
 I felt as light and unfettered as dandelion fluff and was acutely aware of smells and sounds and the feel of the breeze on my skin.
 I had never experienced such a blindingly brilliant and beautiful morning!

 Today’s word was false, which seemed to fit perfectly: